 The natural vegetation of Virginia's Appalachian region was formerly characterized by various mixtures of oaks (Quercus spp.) and American chestnut (Castanea dentata), with smaller inclusions of mixed mesophytic forest in coves, ravines, and other fertile sites (Braun 1950).
 Following the elimination of American chestnut as an overstory tree by an introduced fungal blight (Cryphonectria parasitica) by about 1940, this region is now mostly described as mixed oak forest (Küchler 1964, Stephenson et al. 1993).
 There is little evidence that chestnut was important in forests typical of carbonate (limestone and dolomite) substrates of the region, and the general vegetation of limestone or dolomitic valley slopes in Virginia may be closer to that of Braun's more westerly Oak-Hickory and Western Mesophytic Forest Regions.

 Differences in the composition of major forest communities from one province and subregion to the next are typically related to differences in soils and elevation.
 Because it is underlain by large areas of base-rich metabasalts and granitic rocks, much of the northern Blue Ridge supports relatively species-rich oak-hickory forests.
 By contrast, the matrix forests of the sandstone ridges of the Ridge and Valley and Cumberland Mountains are oak forests with heath-dominated shrub layers and relatively low species richness.
 At higher elevations throughout the northern Blue Ridge and Ridge and Valley, forests dominated by northern red oak (Quercus rubra) have replaced the former oak-chestnut forests.
-Drier slopes on lower-elevation limestone or dolomite hills and valley side slopes feature forests containing chinakapin oak (Quercus muhlenbergii) and other oaks, sugar and black maples (Acer nigrum), hickories (Carya spp.), eastern redbud (Cercis canadensis var. canadensis), and a patchy but very diverse assemblage of nutrient-demanding and calcium-loving herbs.
+Drier slopes on lower-elevation limestone or dolomite hills and valley side slopes feature forests containing chinquapin oak (Quercus muehlenbergii) and other oaks, sugar and black maples (Acer nigrum), hickories (Carya spp.), eastern redbud (Cercis canadensis var. canadensis), and a patchy but very diverse assemblage of nutrient-demanding and calcium-loving herbs.

 The Balsam Mountains of the southern Blue Ridge (Smyth, Grayson, and Washington Counties) encompass Virginia's most extensive high-elevation landscape.
 Here, as well as in the Allegheny Mountains of northwest Highland County, northern hardwood and red spruce (Picea rubens) forests make up the prevalent vegetation cover.
 Coniferous forests dominated by Frasier fir (Abies fraseri) occur only at the highest elevations on Mount Rogers.

 At low and middle elevations, coves, concave slopes, and other protected landforms which receive abundant moisture support several types of mixed mesophytic forest vegetation.
-Sites with fertile soils contain some of Virginia's lushest forests with breathtaking displays of vernal wildflowers growing under mixed overstories of sugar maple (Acer saccharum var. saccharum), basswoods (Tilia americana var. americana and var. heterophylla), yellow buckeye (Aesculus flava, primarily in southwestern Virginia), white ash (Fraxinus americana), and other tall hardwoods.
-On similar sites with infertile soils derived from sandstone or other acidic rocks, the overstory contains variable mixtures of eastern hemlock (Tsuga canadensis), tulip-poplar (Liriodendron tulipifera), birches (Betula spp.), magnolias (Magnolia spp.), white pine (Pinus strobus), red maple (Acer rubrum), and oaks.
+Sites with fertile soils contain some of Virginia's lushest forests with breathtaking displays of vernal wildflowers growing under mixed overstories of sugar maple (Acer saccharum), basswoods (Tilia americana var. americana and var. heterophylla), yellow buckeye (Aesculus flava, primarily in southwestern Virginia), white ash (Fraxinus americana), and other tall hardwoods.
+On similar sites with infertile soils derived from sandstone or other acidic rocks, the overstory contains variable mixtures of eastern hemlock (Tsuga canadensis), tulip-tree (Liriodendron tulipifera), birches (Betula spp.), magnolias (Magnolia spp.), white pine (Pinus strobus), red maple (Acer rubrum), and oaks.
 Dense colonies of evergreen rhododendrons, particular great rhododendron (Rhododendron maximum) but including Catawba rhododendron (Rhododendron catawbiense) on the northern Blue Ridge, are characteristic of these more acidic cove forests.